4 Powerful Ways Helping Others May Boost Your Health

 The upshot: Is volunteering good for health?

-A growing body of evidence suggests that helping others in a spirit of collective good could enrich your personal wellbeing—especially if you lend support regularly.
+Though more research is needed—particularly on younger adults— a growing body of evidence suggests that helping others in a spirit of collective good could enrich personal wellbeing, especially if you lend support regularly.
 “The effects of doing one good deed will wear off, but then being in a positive state might encourage us to do it again,” Dr. Aknin says.
 “In turn, this can benefit you and everyone around you.”

 Laurel Leicht is a Brooklyn-based writer and editor.
 She’s covered health, fitness, and nutrition for many magazines and websites.